Top Five Best Practices for your Redundant IT Assets

 - Data Breaches

-Data breaches are a company’s worse nightmare.
-A breach will damage your reputation and will result a hefty fines, too.
-Also, according to research, the average breach takes around 191 days for a company to realise it has happened, thus compounding the problem.
+Data breaches are a company’s worst nightmare.
+A breach will damage your reputation and will result in hefty fines, too.
+Also, according to research, the average breach takes around 191 days for a company to realize it has happened, thus compounding the problem.

 When deploying your ITAD strategy you must be sure that your data is destroyed in line with best industry practice.
 And once the data is destroyed, you will be able to securely retrieve either a certificate of erasure or an evidential video file of the device destruction.